bufbuild-ru/docs/docs/bsr/admin/user-account/index.md

 ## Resetting your password

 If you’ve forgotten your password, you can reset it by clicking on the **Forgot password?** link on the [login page](https://buf.build/login).
-Enter your email address, and you'll receive an email with instructions for resetting your password.Once you’ve successfully reset your password, you'll receive a confirmation email in your inbox.
+Enter your email address, and you'll receive an email with instructions for resetting your password.

+Once you’ve successfully reset your password, you'll receive a confirmation email in your inbox.

 ## Deleting your account